 Outside, everyone is relaxed from the pot, anticipating the trip to come that night.
 They ask if Mary and Robby are okay.
 I tell them she is teaching him how to make love, so we should stay out of the garage.
 Dave and Jazz pull their white robes over their heads and run around pretending they are ghosts.

 We all go to my house to eat and finally return to Jace’s garage as it gets dark.
-In the twilight, we can see kids in their costumes, trick or treating, reassuring us that all we experience is normal.
+In the twilight, we can see kids in their costumes, trick or treating, reassuring us that all is normal.
 I’m not sure who to worry about more, Robby or Mary.
 As soon as it’s fully dark, they both appear in their robes.
 He gets us into a single file.
 We walk to the deserted graveyard, me leading with a candle in my hands.
 Following me is Mary, holding the bowl of blood, spit and belladonna.
 Next comes Robby, with his sickle.
 The rest of the group all hold lit candles.
 Once we reach the tombstones and crypt, a circle forms around Mary, Robby, and me.
 Waiting until we were perfectly still, Robby begins another incantation, mixing English and magic words.
 He motions for me to sit in front of Mary.
 Taking a handful of the concoction, he stuffs it into my mouth.
 It tastes bitter and the thought of blood and spit makes me want to puke.
 He holds my mouth shut until I swallow.

 “Spirits of the other world, Mael, God of Night, God of the Oak, and Great Mother, hear our cries as we beseech thee,” he prays.
 Then directing the others, a cacophony of cries and howls are screamed by the circle around me.